 b.
 After interaction end has been detected by tracing tool you will receive a pop-up asking if you want to continue tracing or not.
 Press cancel, when you want to end tracing.

 c.
-If you have had maintained an upload connection the upload will be performed automatically, nevertheless you can also copy the client side XML for reference or manual upload to a local file with CTRL+C, CTRL+V to a text editor and save it under a name following the pattern BusinessTransaction.*\.xml
+If you have had maintained an upload connection the upload will be performed automatically, nevertheless you can also jump back to the diagnostics window and copy the client side XML for reference or manual upload to a local file with CTRL+C, CTRL+V to a text editor and save it under a name following the pattern BusinessTransaction.*\.xml

 6 When you have ended tracing, it is important to reload the currently traced app to get a new session.